strojiladam/swipescale/Swipe_TEXT/README.md

-# Swiping Response Format – Qualtrics Integration Guide
+# Textual Swipe Scale – Qualtrics Integration Guide

-This repository contains the code for implementing the **Swiping response format** into a Qualtrics project.
-For the Swiping format containing videos, visit the [video swiping repository](https://github.com/strojiladam/swipevid).
+This repository contains the code for implementing the **Textual Swiping response format** into a Qualtrics project.

 The code is available as supplementary material to the research article: